Discovery Of Ancient Maya Artefacts In Ritual Cave

-Some archaeological excavations, digs or hunts are run of the mil types (really) but then there's the obviously eye catching stories in the media and very historically important - archaeological discoveries that catches the worlds attention.
-And this falls in to the latter by far.
+Some archaeological excavations, digs or hunts are run-of-the-mill types (really) but then there are the eye-catching stories in the media and very historically important - archaeological discoveries that catch the world's attention.

-By chance or by *serendipity, guided by luck or by hard work this actually does fall in to the luck category because the archaeologists were actually "hunting for an ancient sacred well" and discovered something significantly more important to the world, by far!
+And this falls into the latter by far.
+By chance or by *serendipity, guided by luck or by hard work this does fall into the luck category because the archaeologists were actually "hunting for an ancient sacred well" and discovered something significantly more important to the world, by far!

 Here is just a snippet of this amazing discovery overview by the National Geographic team: